Cirsium occidentale is a very variable species, generally considered to comprise seven varieties[

 Common Name: Cobwebby Thistle

-South-western N. America - Oregon, California and Nevada.
+South-western N. America - Oregon, California, Nevada, northwest Mexico

 |Pollinators||Bees, Flies, Lepidoptera, Beetles, Self